zlypher/msbuild-basics/README.md

 ### Parameters

-Next up, we want to modify the behaviour of the project, by defining parameters (think about build configuration Debug/Release for example).
+To modify the behaviour of the project from outside, parameters on the command line can be used (think about build configuration Debug/Release for example).

 ```xml
 <!-- demo.csproj -->